 For more than twenty-five years, the VHS has been hosting noontime lectures that are open to members and the general public.
 Authors and scholars discuss their most recent work and research on a variety of topics, ranging from architecture and art to genealogy and modern-day politics.
 Held in the society's Robins Family Forum, the Banner Lecture Series continues to be a highlight of the VHS calendar for many people.
 These lectures last approximately one hour followed, in many cases, by a book signing.
 The VHS has been recording Banner Lectures since 2007.
-Watch and/or listen to more than fifty past lectures.
+Watch and/or listen to more than 250 hours of past lectures.

 See You In Class